Family

 all their breadth and richness as they develop and change over the

-course of our lives.
+course of their lives.
 Rather than put up roadblocks, we all have an

 opportunity to benefit, learn from, and support families among our neighbors, community members, and among our own household and extended